Shelton singles home Wildcat winner

 Ethan Smith pitched 4 2/3 hitless innings for Mt.
 Juliet, allowing five hits and four walks while fanning four.

 Central outhit Mt.
 Juliet 11-10.
-Jennings had three hits while Shelton and Chase Ford each finished with two as the Wildcats climbed to 7-1 in District 9-AAA.
+Jennings had three hits while Shelton and Chase Ford each finished with two as the Wildcats climbed to 15-9 for the season and 7-1 in District 9-AAA.
 Conner Sullivan doubled and scored.

 Cade Hoppe singled three times and scored both Mt.
 Juliet runs on RBI by Eric Rice and Jack Simonson.
 Trey Pruitt singled twice as the Golden Bears slipped to 16-8 for the season and 6-2 in the district.